DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 Compiling a Sample Application
 ------------------------------

-Once an Intel® DPDK target environment directory has been created (such as x86_64-native-linuxapp-gcc), it contains all libraries and header files required to build an application.
+Once an DPDK target environment directory has been created (such as x86_64-native-linuxapp-gcc), it contains all libraries and header files required to build an application.

-When compiling an application in the Linux* environment on the Intel® DPDK, the following variables must be exported:
+When compiling an application in the Linux* environment on the DPDK, the following variables must be exported:

-* RTE_SDK - Points to the Intel® DPDK installation directory.
+* RTE_SDK - Points to the DPDK installation directory.

-* RTE_TARGET - Points to the Intel® DPDK target environment directory.
+* RTE_TARGET - Points to the DPDK target environment directory.

-The following is an example of creating the helloworld application, which runs in the Intel® DPDK Linux environment.
+The following is an example of creating the helloworld application, which runs in the DPDK Linux environment.
 This example may be found in the ${RTE_SDK}/examples directory.

 The directory contains the main.c file.
-This file, when combined with the libraries in the Intel® DPDK target environment, calls the various functions to initialize the Intel® DPDK environment, then launches an entry point (dispatch application) for each core to be utilized.
+This file, when combined with the libraries in the DPDK target environment, calls the various functions to initialize the DPDK environment, then launches an entry point (dispatch application) for each core to be utilized.
 By default, the binary is generated in the build directory.